 Flight Attendant Initial Training – Flight attendant training is six weeks long, where you will learn everything you need to become an American Airlines flight attendant.
 Training is not paid, but food and lodging are provided.

 Get Your Wings – Upon completing flight attendant training, you earn your wings as an American Airlines flight attendant.
 Yay!!!

 American Airlines Culture

-All airlines have their own “culture” and it’s important to understand that culture when applying as a flight attendant.
+All airlines have their own “culture,” and it’s essential to understand that culture when applying as a flight attendant.
 The better you understand a company, the more desirable a flight attendant candidate you become.

 Purpose – “At American, our purpose is to care for people on